shalin-devkota/my-anime/readme.md

-# Flask-Anime-Hub-App
+# My anime

 This is a Flask web app that lets you watch and keep track of your favorite anime.
-The app uses a scraper called gogoscraper to fetch anime information and streaming links, and SQLite for data storage.

 ## Features